-Dr. Edwards runs ARE’s Water Resource Economics Extension Program focused on the economics of water quality, agricultural water management, water conservation and adaptation to climate change.
+Dr. Edwards runs ARE’s North Carolina Water Economics Extension Program focused on the economics of water quality, agricultural water management, water conservation and adaptation to climate change.
 He holds a Ph.D. in economics and environmental science from the University of California, Santa Barbara, as well as an MBA from the University of Rochester and a B.S. in mathematics from the University of Idaho.
-He teaches an interdisciplinary undergraduate/graduate course in water resource economics.
+He teaches an interdisciplinary undergraduate/graduate course in water economics.